airbus-seclab/android_emuroot/Howto.md

     setuid              creates a setuid shell launcher
 ```

-android_emuroot offers three ways (modes) to get an elevated access to Android emulator.
+Android_Emuroot offers three ways (modes) to get an elevated access to Android emulator.
-The idea is that you can choose one of the three mode depending on your RE needs and constraints.
+The idea is that you can choose one of the three modes depending on your RE needs and constraints.

 # Single mode

 The single mode consists in launching a shell (/bin/sh) process under a different specific name (unique name).
-This latter is searched into the emulator memory using gdb.
+This latter is searched into the emulator memory using GDB.
 As stated in the README, his new given process name
 is used to look for the task_struct structure in the emulator memory.
 This structure holds the process metadata
 that will be modified to elevate it.

-The figure (task_struct) shows the fields that are modified by android_emuroot.
+The figure (task_struct) shows the fields that are modified by Android_Emuroot.

 ![Task_struct](./imgs/Emuroot-task_struct.png)

-The single mode requires a magicname that corresponds to the name you gave to /bin/sh symbolique link.
+The single mode requires a magicname as parameter.
+That corresponds to the name you gave to the shell you want to root.
 ```
 usage: android_emuroot.py single [-h] --magic-name MAGIC_NAME